mrloulass/Gallery-of-Horns-lab/README.md

 - **Number and name of feature:** Feature #2: Allow users to vote for their favorite beast

-  * Estimate of time needed to complete:
+  * Estimate of time needed to complete: 1 hour

-  * Start time:
+  * Start time: 6:00

-  * Finish time:
+  * Finish time: 7:00

-  * Actual time needed to complete:
+  * Actual time needed to complete: 1 hour

 - **Number and name of feature:** Feature 3: Bootstrap